 This new and challenging design field combines knowledge and skill to design natural stream channels that will be stable for generations to come.
 Implementing Natural Channel Design, will reduce erosion rates while increasing habitat and enhancing wildlife.
 Additionally, by reconnecting streams to their historic floodplains, we simultaneously restore and preserve the adjacent wetland areas.

 Our civil engineering does not stop after the project is permitted.
-We offer on-site supervision for all stream and wetland construction, and have developed a 40 page booklet of details to help the contractor during the construction phase.
+We offer on-site validation of compliance with design specifications for all stream and wetland construction, and have developed a 40 page booklet of details to help the contractor during the construction phase.
 The success of restoration projects is tied directly to the quality of the contractors selected, who must have both education and experience in this field.

 Engineering303, L.L.C. has adopted and completely supports the Rosgen philosophy of Natural Channel Design.
 By carefully observing stable and healthy streams (reference reaches) we can successfully design streams that are healthy and vibrant.
 By using natural materials (i.e. root wads, log vanes, brush mattresses, etc.) and native plants in our designs we assure mankind a better environment and quality of life for our future.